Water and Waste

 Lenovo’s Water Inventory (m³)

-- Water data includes manufacturing, research & development sites and some large offices.
+- Water data includes all manufacturing locations and most, research & development sites and some large offices.

 Product Water Footprint